openstack-archive/sahara/sahara/tests/integration/README.rst

-Integration tests for Savanna project
+Integration tests for Sahara project
 =====================================

 How to run